Campus Kitchens at Atlantic City

-On Mondays, fresh food is recovered from the Food Bank and delivered to Atlantic City High School's commercial kitchen for preparation.
+On Monday mornings, fresh food is recovered from the Food Bank and delivered to Atlantic City High School's commercial kitchen for preparation.

-On Monday afternoons, meals consisting of a protein, starch, vegetable and dessert are prepared between 2:00-4:30 pm.
-The food is then refrigerated until plating the next day.
-Approximately 10-15 high school and university student volunteers staff the kitchen under the supervision of a professional chef and prepare 150 meals for delivery the following day.
+On Monday afternoons, meals consisting of a protein, starch, vegetable and fruit are prepared between 2:00-4:30 pm.
+The food is then packaged and delivered.
+Approximately 10-15 high school and university student volunteers staff the kitchen under the supervision of a professional chef and prepare 150 meals per week.

 What can I do to help?

 There are a number of ways you can assist the Campus Kitchens of Atlantic City in its mission to provide nutritious meals to needy children and their families.
-You can sign up for a specific shift-see descriptions below.
+You can sign up for a specific day - the description of our process below.

 Join our Team!
 Check out the Community Partners for the Campus Kitchens in Atlantic City